 Invoicing can be done easily from the dashboard.
 It’s nothing too complicated: you can keep a list of regular clients, choose from several colours for the template and upload a logo, and e-mail the invoice to your client as well as archiving it in the dashboard.
 The Xolo staff will do the matching of invoices to payments and filing them away.

-You can record business trip under a separate tab.
+You can record business trips under a separate tab.
 When a trip is approved, you can click on it and upload your expense documents.
 Note that if you’re a full-time digital nomad, you can’t just claim your perpetual travels as one long business trip.
-It needs to be a return trip with a clear business purpose (which seems to me like a reasonable requirement).
+It needs to be a return trip with a clear business purpose (which seems to me like a reasonable requirement, or else you could just expense your entire year as a ‘business trip’).

-Within the dashboard, your only responsibility is the reporting of expenses and keeping of invoices, as is normal with any company.
-The accounting, tax filing and compliance are handled entirely by Xolo.
+Within the dashboard, your only responsibility is the reporting of expenses and keeping of invoices.
+The accounting, tax filing, and compliance are all handled by Xolo.

 Xolo Leap pros and cons